Air India Flight 171: Responses

+On 7 November, in its preliminary observations, the Supreme Court of India stated: "It's extremely unfortunate that this crash took place ... but there's no insinuation against the pilot in the preliminary report [...]
+The investigation report merely records the communication between the two pilots [and] does not apportion blame".

 Aftermath

+Compensation and settlements

-On the day of the crash, Tata Group, the parent company of Air India, announced voluntary payments of ₹10 million to the families of each deceased passenger, along with coverage of medical expenses for those injured.
+On the day of the crash, Tata Group, the parent company of Air India, announced voluntary payments of ₹10 million to the family of each deceased passenger, along with coverage of medical expenses for those injured.
 Under the terms of the Montreal Convention of 1999, Air India is liable to pay approximately ₹15 million to the families of each deceased passenger.
 The Tata Group later extended the same compensation to the families of on-ground victims who were killed or injured, following a request by the Indian Medical Association.

+Cash settlements were offered by Air India (of undisclosed amounts) to families of the victims, on the condition that they do not initiate legal action against the airline and the aircraft manufacturer.
+Air India responded that "there is absolutely no deadline or pressure on any family or individual to accept our offer within a set timeframe."

 The company also announced plans to assist in rebuilding the five damaged college buildings, all of which were declared unsafe by authorities.
 More than 150 resident doctors, including some who resided with their families, were moved to faculty and staff quarters or other temporary accommodation on campus.

+Boeing 787 fleet groundings

-Immediately after the crash, Air India suspended 83 wide-body flights for six weeks to perform government-mandated safety checks to its Boeing 787 fleet.
-The airline began gradually restoring routes in mid-July, with a full recovery planned by October.
-The airline also announced that it plans to run three weekly flights between Ahmedabad and London Heathrow from 1 August to 30 September, replacing the five weekly flights between Ahmedabad and Gatwick in the previously existing schedule.
+Immediately after the crash, Air India suspended 83 wide-body flights for six weeks to perform government-mandated safety checks on its Boeing 787 fleet, and began gradually restoring routes mid-July.

-Air India retired flight number AI171 and its reciprocal AI172, and began to use the flight numbers AI159 and AI160 respectively on the Ahmedabad–London Gatwick route until its termination in July 2025.
-Air India subsidiary Air India Express also retired the flight number IX171 for similar reasons.